Filter and order from a data set web page using the Data Access Tool

 On the data set landing page, choose the menu button for Data Access & Tools.

-The menu button link will take you to the download options section of the page.
+The menu button link will take you down the page to the download options section.

-In the Data Access Tool Card, click the link for the Data Access Tool.
+In the Data Access Tool Card, click the title: Data Access Tool.
 This will load the Data Access Tool populated with the data product you have selected.

 Step 3: Filter results by spatial and temporal constraints and/or text wildcards